-Disability Support Services Overview
+Support Services Overview

 Asheville-Buncombe Technical Community College is invested in full compliance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act signed into law in 1990.
-The Disability Services Office ensures that the programs and facilities of the college are accessible to all students.
+Support Services ensures that the programs and facilities of the college are accessible to all students.
 The College focuses on the student as an individual and works toward equal opportunity, full integration into the campus environment, physical accessibility and the provision of reasonable accommodations, auxiliary aids and services to students.

-Mission and Goals of the Disability Services Office
+Mission and Goals of Support Services

 - To coordinate and provide reasonable accommodations and related disability services